 Even if you’ve outgrown trick-or-treating (or the neighbors have just stopped giving you candy),

-you can still scare up some fun with a grown-up party or easy Halloween decorations.
+you can still scare up some fun with a grown-up party (well, a mostly grown-up party).

 Dawn of the Decorations

 Don’t be afraid.
 Decorating for a Halloween party can be easy, especially when you combine your everyday pieces with well-chosen spooky details.

 Whether your theme is vampires, a monster-y mash or a dinner party murder mystery, you can instantly set the mood with eerie music and horror movies playing in the background.
 Create a focal point with lighted Halloween garland, snaked along a mantel, cocktail table, sideboard or kitchen island.
 Just tuck in a mantel scarf and add a handful of glittery felt spiders to complete the effect.
 Drape chairs with panels of gauze fabric from a craft store to mimic cobwebs.
 Or opt for the quickest trick of all: Top favorite pillar holders with black and purple candles.

 Think of it as making costumes for your normal, everyday serving pieces.
 A Halloween centerpiece can be as simple as filling a glass trifle bowl with Halloween ornaments or stacking cake plates with party favors—then stacking those on dusty old books (for effect, of course).
 If it’s a mix-and-mingle party, create food and drink stations on your sideboard or kitchen counter to keep the traffic and the fun flowing.
 Let your dining chairs serve as extra chairs around your upholstered seats, so everyone has a clear path to the table.